Employment Contract

 | Governing law | BCEA + LRA general provisions | BCEA + LRA Section 198B (strict restrictions below earnings threshold) | BCEA + LRA Section 198C (equal treatment requirement) |

-| Termination process | Requires fair reason (misconduct, incapacity, operational requirements) and fair procedure under Section 188 LRA | Expires on end date, but non-renewal where expectation of renewal exists = dismissal under Section 186(1)(b) | Same as permanent — requires fair reason and fair procedure |
+| Termination process | Requires fair reason (misconduct, incapacity, operational requirements) and fair procedure under s 188 of the LRA | Expires on end date, but non-renewal where the employee had a reasonable expectation of renewal (or of indefinite employment) is treated as a dismissal under s 186(1)(b) | Same as permanent — requires fair reason and fair procedure |

-| Notice period (BCEA minimum) | 1 week (<6 months), 2 weeks (6-12 months), 4 weeks (>1 year) | Same BCEA minimums apply, plus contract end date | Same BCEA minimums apply |
+| Notice period (BCEA minimum) | 1 week if service is 4 weeks or less; 2 weeks if more than 4 weeks but not more than 1 year; 4 weeks if 1 year or more (farm/domestic workers employed for more than 4 weeks: 4 weeks) | Same BCEA s 37 minimums apply during the contract, plus the contract end date | Same BCEA s 37 minimums apply |

 | Leave entitlements | Full BCEA leave: 21 days annual, 30 days sick per 3-year cycle, 3 days family responsibility | Same as permanent — pro-rated if contract is shorter than the leave cycle | Pro-rated based on hours worked relative to comparable full-time employees |